 Request a Copy of your Bill

-You can request a copy of the last Bill that we sent to you.
-We will only send this Bill to the liable parties named on the account.
+You can request a copy of the last paper or electronic bill that we sent to you.

 Your Council Tax 2017/18